hbj/olap_query_generator/README.md

 }
 ```

-This creates one service end point `POST` [http://localhost:3000/my-store] configured with the dimensions
+This creates one service end point (`POST`, http://localhost:3000/my-store) configured with the dimensions
 `product`, `location` and `calendar` with the respective default levels `unit`, `store` and `week`.

 It's possible to add as many end points as needed.